Charles W. Gehrke: Biography and career

 While still at MU Gehrke co-founded (with David Stalling and Jim Ussary) a company devoted to development and manufacture of chromatography instruments, Analytical Bio-Chemistry Laboratories Inc. (ABC Labs) based in Columbia, Missouri.
 In 2015, ABC Labs was bought out by EAG Laboratories, and in 2017, the firm was purchased by Eurofins.
 The company presently provides pharmaceutical and environmental services, and employs more than 300 people.

 Gehrke met future wife Virginia Horcher at OSU.
 They married Christmas Day (25 December) 1941 at Zanesville, Ohio, and she died on their anniversary day 65 years later (2006).
 They had three children, two of whom survived their parents.

 Gehrke published 270 peer-reviewed articles and authored or edited 9 books.
-He was working on another 2 books at his death; they will be published in summer and fall 2009.
+He was working on another two books at his death which were set to be published in summer and fall 2009.

 Gehrke's group developed a GC method of analyzing amino acids in biological samples.

-He was asked by NASA to analyze some of the moon rocks returned by the Project Apollo missions in the 1970s, to identify any traces of extraterrestrial life.
+He was asked by NASA to analyze some of the Moon rocks returned by the Project Apollo missions in the 1970s, to identify any traces of extraterrestrial life.
 Gehrke was chosen because of his extensive experience in the field of amino acids.
 The instrument that his group used to examine the lunar materials is now housed in the Smithsonian Museum's National Air and Space Museum.
 Gehrke provided this service to NASA (along with one other researcher) from 1969 to 1974.
 Gehrke never lost his fascination with extraterrestrial biology; he was active in organizing conferences and working with researchers on space explorations and the future of humankind in space until he was over 80 years old.
+His burial is at Memorial Park Cemetery in Columbia, Missouri.